FAQs

 How much are membership dues and what is included in them?

-A profile in the Member Directory allowing you to show up in search results for the services you provide.
-There is no limit to the number of services a member can offer, you simply have to be able to perform the service with enthusiasm, and excellence.
+• A profile in the Member Directory allowing you to show up in search results for the services you provide.
+There is no limit to the number of services a member can offer, you simply have to be able to perform them with enthusiasm and excellence.

-Access to templated do-it-yourself covenants for agreements between members.
-(The Household Contribution Covenant is facilitated by the ACMA only.)
+• Access to templated do-it-yourself covenants for agreements between members.

-Biblically based and legally binding mediation for any reason between members.
+• Biblically based and legally binding mediation for civil disputes between members.

 Do I have to be a Christian to become a member?

-Yes. but it doesn't matter if you're new to the faith or a mature Christian, nor do you need to attend church.
-You can become a member.
+Yes. but it doesn't matter if you're new to the faith or a lifer Christian, nor do you need to attend church.
 You may have been raised as a Christian but are now a prodigal or angry with God.
-You can become a member.
-The standard is that all members must agree to a Statement of Faith, support the Ten Point Credo, and commit to a Christian Lifestyle that limits bad habits and promotes self-control.
+Come home.
+The standard is that all members must agree to a Statement of Faith, acknowledge the Ten Point Credo, and commit to a Christian Lifestyle that limits bad habits and promotes self-control.
 Just as a soldier in the U.S. military commits to a code of ethics and allegiance to the flag, members of the ACMA strive to achieve a life of discipline and loyalty to the cross.
-We encourage members to spread the Gospel outside of the community, but we believe it's important for all members to share the same worldview and put it into practice, so we don't become watered down and lukewarm.

 Can a person with a criminal record become a member?